Close Menu

 • the payee must tell the SSA if they or the beneficiary have an outstanding arrest warrant for a felony in the state where the payee or the beneficiary live.
 In states that don’t classify crimes as felonies, the payee must also tell the SSA if they or the beneficiary have an outstanding warrant for a crime punishable by death or imprisonment for more than one year.

 If you fail to report any actions to the SSA, then the SSA may pay the beneficiary too much money.
 In that case, it is the payee that may have to return the money the beneficiary wasn’t due and the payments may stop.
-If the payee intentionally withholds information to continue to receive payments, then they may face criminal prosecution.
+If the payee withholds information to continue to receive payments, then they may face criminal prosecution.
 Criminal penalties can include fines and imprisonment.

 CAN YOU CHANGE YOUR REPRESENTATIVE PAYEE?